 Last Updated on by

-Costa Rica was the first country I ever went backpacking through in Latin America and the reason I fell in love with that part of the world.
+Costa Rica was the first country I visited in Latin America and the reason I fell in love with that part of the world.
 The people are kind, the scenery is gorgeous, and the wildlife is abundant.
-Although pricier than its neighboring countries, Costa Rica is a great introduction to this region of the world as it’s safe to visit and has a well-established tourism industry.
+Although pricier than its neighboring countries, Costa Rica is a great introduction to this region of the world as it’s safe and has a well-established tourism industry.
+If you’re looking for ideas to plan a perfect itinerary through Costa Rica, this post has you covered!

 If you go backpacking overland through Central America, you will have to pass Costa Rica while traveling between Nicaragua and Panama.
 Many backpackers choose to pass over Costa Rica quickly because of the higher prices, but I never understood this.
 Costa Rica was one of my favorite countries in all of Central America.
 It’s a shame to skip through it!